michaeljoseph04/blog/_posts/2019-04-05-House-prices.markdown

 Still, it's not the best, and at this point, knowing both how our model is working and how well it is not working, we could modify our model, in particular in four major ways:

 - Adding a non-linear term
-- Creating a binary indicator, rather than a continious variable, for something which might matter over a certain threshold (such as our wood deck size)
+- Creating a binary indicator, rather than a continuous variable, for something which might matter over a certain threshold (such as our wood deck size)--and eliminating NA-values on that basis
 - Specifying interaction effects between two highly correlated variables (the total living area and the total basement square feet, for instance)
 - Or eliminating variables which have p-values over 0.05 or even smaller.